Jorcks Passage

 Jorcks Passage is a passageway and associated building in central Copenhagen, Denmark.
 It connects the pedestrian street Strøget to Skindergade at the end of Fiolstræde.

 History

 Construction

-Jorcks Passage takes its name after the developer and sugar goods manufacturer Reinholdt W. Jorck.
-In 1880, Jorck purchased a property on the other side of Strøget (47 Vimmelskaftet) which was rented out to the newly founded telephone company KTAS.
+Jorcks Passage takes its name after the developer confectionary manufacturer Reinholdt W. Jorck.
+In 1880, Jorck purchased the Tutein House on the other side of Strøget (Vimmelskaftet 47).
+The building was heightened and the new top floor which was rented out to the newly founded telephone company KTAS.
 Jorck built the Jorcks Passage complex when the company ran out of space at their old building.
 He commissioned Vilhelm Dahlerup to design the building which was constructed between 1893 and 1895.

 KTAS

 KTAS opened their first telephone exchange in the premises in 1896.
 Literally thousands of telephone wires extended from a structure on the roof to customers in the vicinity.
 KTAS left the building in 1910 when they inaugurated their new Telephone Building (Danish: Telefonhuset) in Nørregade.

 Other tenants

 The retail premises at Vimmelskaftet 42 was from 1891 home to the book shop Henriques & Bonfils.
 It was taken over by Frederik Bøttzauw (1865-1952) and closed in 1952.
 Frederik Riise operated a photographic studio in the building from 1897 to 1909.